Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Simulations

 \section{Simulations}

-To simulate realistic sky observations, we considered lensed CMB maps, instrumental noise and foreground emission.
-We calculated theoretical unlensed CMB spectra and lensing potential power spectra with publicly available CAMB\footnote{\url{https://camb.readthedocs.io/en/latest}} package \citep{Lewis_2000}.
-We used a $\Lambda$CDM cosmology with the cosmological parameters from Planck 2018 release \citep{Planck_2018_VI} : $\Omega_c h^2=0.120, \Omega_b h^2=0.022, n_s=0.965,\tau=0.054,H_0=67.4$.
+To simulate realistic sky observations, we considered lensed CMB maps, instrumental noise, and foreground emission.
+We calculated theoretical unlensed CMB spectra and lensing potential power spectra with the publicly available CAMB\footnote{\url{https://camb.readthedocs.io/en/latest}} package \citep{Lewis_2000}.
+We used a standard $\Lambda$-cold dark matter ($\Lambda$-CDM) cosmology with the cosmological parameters from the Planck 2018 release \citep{Planck_2018_VI} : $\Omega_c h^2=0.120, \Omega_b h^2=0.022, n_s=0.965,\tau=0.054,H_0=67.4$.
 We considered sets of simulations for two tensor-to-scalar ratios: $r=0$ and $r=3\times 10^{-3}$.
-Using the \texttt{healpy} package\footnote{\url{https://healpix.sourceforge.io/}} \citep{Gorski_2005} we generated from the obtained theoretical CMB power spectra full sky maps of the Stokes parameters $Q$ and $U$, and Gaussian random realisations of lensing potential field from the lensing power spectrum.
+Using the \texttt{healpy} package\footnote{\url{https://healpix.sourceforge.io/}} \citep{Gorski_2005}, we generated full sky maps of the Stokes parameters $Q$ and $U$ from the obtained theoretical CMB power spectra and Gaussian random realisations of lensing-potential field from the lensing power spectrum.
 The CMB maps were then lensed using publicly available \texttt{lenspyx}\footnote{\url{https://github.com/carronj/lenspyx}} package that provides a curved-sky lensing algorithm for the full sky \citep{Reinecke_2023}.
 We simulated all maps at a resolution parameter of $N_{\mathrm{side}} = 2048$.
 The lensed full-sky Stokes parameter maps were converted to full-sky E- and B-mode maps and were then convolved with Gaussian beams corresponding to the seven frequency bands of a CMB-S4--like reference experiment, as listed in Table~\ref{tab:noiseprop}.
-Subsequently, we added beam-smoothed simulated E- and B-mode thermal dust and synchrotron polarization maps to the respective frequency channels.
+Subsequently, we added beam-smoothed, simulated E- and B-mode thermal dust and synchrotron polarisation maps to the respective frequency channels.
+In the Monte Carlo simulations, we kept the Galactic-foreground emission templates fixed and identical across all realisations.
 We provide the details of the foreground emission maps and their frequency scaling in subsequent section.
-We then added Gaussian E- and B-mode noise maps and then applied the appropriate survey masks for the LAT and SAT configurations.
+We then added Gaussian E- and B-mode noise maps and then applied the appropriate survey masks for different telescope configurations.